HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/tools_for_troubleshooting_and_diagnostics/tbl_apdt_over.md

         !!!attention
             If the collect-cw-logs task fails, run the stopserver server1 command from the AppServer_root/bin directory.
 Then, rerun the collect-cw-logs task.

-    3. If you did not automatically FTP your results, locate the cw.mustgather.zip file or the pmr-cw.mustgather-timestamp.zip file in the AppServer_root/filesForAutoPD directory.
-Follow the instructions in "Exchanging information with IBM Technical Support for problem determination" to manually FTP your results.
+    3. Locate the cw.mustgather.zip file in the AppServer_root/filesForAutoPD directory.
+Follow the instructions in ["Support - File upload and download instructions"](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0010064) to FTP your results to your HCL case number.

 -   **Troubleshooting:**